 “If you are injured, that is a sign you were in a protest,” Hallak told his audience.
 “And the government will torture you for any information.”

 So Hallak took care of the wound on his own and even kept it from his mother.

-“I packed it with napkins and then I had a fever,” he said, smiling a little.
-“She would be upset.
+“I packed it with napkins and then I had a fever,” he said, smiling a little. “[My mother] would be upset.
 I was like, ‘Mom, I’m sick.
 I just have a fever.’”

 The Free Syrian Army began liberating cities from government forces to protect civilians.
 However, Assad’s forces began shelling entire neighborhoods where rebel activity was supposedly taking place.
 The block where Hallak’s friend lived, near Hallak’s home, was completely destroyed.

 He isn’t sure escalating the demonstrations to a full civil war was the exact right course of action, but Hallak also feels it may have been unavoidable.

 “Did we want this to happen?
 No,” he said.
 “Assad set a trap, and he was very smart because we had to take it … I personally believe the Free Syrian Army was doing the right thing, but they didn’t have to do it the way they did it.”

 Things became too violent for Hallak and his family to remain in Syria.
 They were able to escape to Turkey, like many Syrian refugees.
 There, they stayed with his mother’s cousin, a Turkish citizen, before Hallak went to live with his uncle in Montgomery County, Pennsylvania.
 His older sister ended up in Sweden.